 Official Election Notice - UOCAVA Voters

-This is an official notice of a Republican Party Primary Election to be held in Danville City on June 11, 2019, for Senate District 15.
-This notice enables you to identify all of the ballot measures this city, as of this date, to be on the 06/11/2019 ballot.
+This is an official notice of a General and Special Election to be held in Danville City on November 5, 2019, for Virginia Senate, House of Delegates, Clerk of Court, and Member School Board.
+This notice enables you to identify all of the ballot measures this city, as of this date, to be on the 11/05/2019 ballot.
 (See Virginia Department of Elections website, What is on my Ballot?).
-The Republican Party primary election will only be for Senate District 15.
-In Danville, only voters that are registered to vote at Ward 16 - Park Avenue School precinct, and Ward 17 - Coates Recreation Center precinct, will be eligible to vote in the June 11, 2019 Republican Party Primary Election.

 An Election Notice for UOCAVA voters will be prepared not later than 100 days before a regularly scheduled election that permits absentee voting, and as soon as practicable in the case of a not regularly scheduled Special Election.
 As soon as ballot styles are approved, the Virginia Department of Elections will update its website with the certified candidates for each office and ballot measures that will be on the ballot.
 For most elections, ballots will be sent at least 46 days before the election to voters that have requested them.
 You may request an updated Election Notice be sent to you.